 What Are Light Levels in Minecraft?

-As aforementioned, the lighting in Minecraft behaves realistically.
+As mentioned, the lighting in Minecraft behaves realistically.
 Therefore, to pursue a better immersion, the game uses different layers of light textures to simulate intensity.

 For instance, any structure five blocks away from the light source gets less bright than anything at a distance of two blocks from the same light source.